 Damp and mould

-If you are experiencing damp and mould problems, you may the following information on the Shelter website useful.
+If you are experiencing damp and mould problems, you may find the following information on the Shelter website useful.

 If you rent your home on an assured shorthold tenancy, that started after 6 April 2007, and have paid a deposit, your landlord must put it into a government-backed tenancy deposit scheme.